Meta-Learning the Inductive Biases of Simple Neural Circuits: Introduction

 \section{Introduction}

-Generalising to unseen data is a fundamental problem for animals and machines: you receive a set of noisy training data, say an assignment of valence to the activity of a sensory neuron, and must fill in the gaps to predict valence from activity, Fig.~1A.
+Generalising to unseen data is a fundamental problem for animals and machines: you receive a set of noisy training data, say an assignment of valence to the activity of a sensory neuron, and must fill the gaps to predict valence from activity, Fig.~1A.
 This is hard since, without prior assumptions, it is completely underconstrained.
-Many explanations or hypotheses perfectly fit any dataset \citep{hume1748enquiry}, but different choices will lead to wildly different outcomes.
-Further, the training data is likely noisy; how you choose to sift the signal from the noise can heavily influence generalisation, Fig.~1B.
+Many explanations or hypotheses perfectly fit any dataset \citep{hume1748enquiry}, but different choices lead to wildly different outcomes.
+Further, the training data is likely noisy; how you sift signal from noise can heavily influence generalisation, Fig.~1B.

 Generalising requires prior assumptions about likely explanations of the data.
 For example, prior belief that small changes in activity lead to correspondingly small changes in valence would bias you towards smoother explanations, breaking the tie between options 1 and 2 in Fig.~1A.
 It is a learner's inductive bias that chooses certain, otherwise similarly well-fitting, explanations over others.
+Beyond this, the inductive bias is not rigorously defined.
+For the purposes of this paper we operationalise the inductive bias via the generalisation error: learners are inductively biased towards functions they generalise with low error.

 The inductive bias of a learning algorithm, such as a neural network, can be a powerful route to understanding in both Machine Learning and Neuroscience.
-Classically, the success of convolutional neural networks can be attributed to their explicit inductive bias towards translation-invariant classifications \citep{lecun1998gradient}, and these ideas have since been very successfully extended to networks with a range of structural biases \citep{bronstein2021geometric}.
+Classically, the success of convolutional neural networks can be attributed to their explicit inductive bias towards translation-invariant classifications \citep{lecun1998gradient}, and these ideas have since been successfully extended to networks with a range of structural biases \citep{bronstein2021geometric}.
 Further, many network features have been linked to implicit regularisation of the network, such as the stochasticity of SGD~\citep{mandt2017stochastic}, parameter initialisation~\citep{glorot2010understanding}, early stopping ~\citep{hardt2016train}, or low rank biases of gradient descent~\cite{gunasekar2017implicit}.

 In neuroscience, the inductive bias has been used to assign normative roles to representational or structural choices via their effect on generalisation.
 For example, the non-linearity in neural network models of the cerebellum has been shown to have a strong effect on the network's ability to generalise functions with different frequency content \citep{xie2022task}.
 Experimentally, these network properties vary across the cerebellum, hence this work suggests that each part of the cerebellum may be tuned to tasks with particular smoothness properties.
 This is exemplary of a spate of recent papers applying similar techniques to visual representations \citep{bordelon2020spectrum, pandey2021structured}, mechanosensory representations \citep{pandey2021structured}, and olfaction \citep{harris2019additive}.